axiom-crypto/halo2-browser/halo2-lib-js/readme.md

 ## Setting up the `CircuitScaffold`

-The `halo2-wasm` package already has an abstract `CircuitScaffold` that must implemented.
+The `halo2-wasm` package already has an abstract `CircuitScaffold` that must be implemented.
 Here is an example using `Halo2LibWasm` and `Halo2CircuitRunner`:

 ### Web